CheongLoic/ECE-NodeJS-Lab-2019/README.md

 npm run dev index.js
 ```

-It will display almost the same thing than hello.js, but if you save some changes in your index.js or handles.js, it restarts the server on saving.
+It will display almost the same thing than hello.js, but if you save some changes in index.js or handles.js, it will restart the server on saving.
 It faster than using
 ```
 node index.js